 So to create your calendar template, go to the designs page, click the button to create a new design on your intended category.

-The dialog that appears now has a third option for template.
-Click it and select Calendar after typing in your awesome title.
+The dialog that appears has a third option for templates.
+Click and select calendar.

 The loaded design now has two pages with default contents on them.
 The first page is basically a regular PitchPrint page with a mask shape on it and few elements for design.
 You can edit this as you like.